The Traditional Maya House

 The materials the Maya used to build their homes depended on where they lived.
 This traditional (Belizean style) Maya house was constructed from sustainably harvested materials gathered here in the Gardens.
 This particular style of house has been constructed in this area for centuries.

-Constructing the Traditional Maya House
+Building a Traditional Maya House

 Bay-leaf palm is the preferred material for roof-thatching.
 By tradition the leaves are typically cut within a few days, before or after a full moon.
 This is done in order to enhance the leafs longevity.
 A new roof typically lasted 5-7 years before needing to be replaced.